synthetichooman/vault/protocol.md

           "component": "build.py, css/style.css",
           "summary": "Refined hidden filter UI for mobile.", "details": "Adjusted the CSS and HTML structure of the hidden category/size filters to improve layout on mobile devices.
 Wrapped checkbox/label pairs to prevent unwanted line breaks and adjusted font styles for better consistency."
+        },
+        {
+          "type": "feature",
+          "component": "build.py",
+          "summary": "Sorted index page by modification date.", "details": "Updated the build script to sort products by their directory's last modification time, ensuring the most recently updated articles appear first on the homepage."
         }
       ]
     }